jeongeun980906/Lerobot-MujoCo-Custom-Policy-Tutorial/README.md

 root = './dataset/demo_data'
 dataset = LeRobotDataset('Jeongeun/deep_learning_2025',root = root )
 ```
-Running this code will download the dataset independatly.
+Running this code will download the dataset independently.

 ### 2.transform.ipynb
 Define the action and observation space for the environment.